flieckster/README-Generator/README.md

 <p>&nbsp;<p>

 Answer a series of questions about your project to generate your markdown file.
+<p>&nbsp;<p>

 These prompts are possible via the `inquirer` package.

 <p>&nbsp;<p>